2002–03 Pumas UNAM season

-The 2002–03 season was UNAM's 49th season in existence and their 41st consecutive season in the top flight of Mexican football.
+The 2002–03 season was Pumas UNAM's 49th season in existence and their 41st consecutive season in the top flight of Mexican football.
 The club participated in the Apertura and Clausura tournaments of the Mexican Primera División and in the 2003 Copa Libertadores.

-UNAM had a good first semester, classifying to the playoffs as the third best team from the regular season.
+Pumas UNAM had a good first semester, classifying to the playoffs as the third best team from the regular season.
 In the playoffs, the defeated Cruz Azul in the quarterfinals but were eliminated by Morelia at the semifinals.
 The next tournament, however, the Pumas had a mediocre performance, finishing 15th in the tournament.

-Internationally, UNAM debuted on the Copa Libertadores.
+Internationally, Pumas UNAM debuted on the Copa Libertadores.
 After winning the Pre Libertadores mini tournament, the team made its presentation in the continental tournament losing 2–3 against Grêmio on their first match, but managed to advance to the round of 16, being eliminated by Chilean side Cobreloa.